UAL-RE/ReQUIAM/README.md

 This software performs the following:
+ 1. It conducts EDS queries to retrieve classification information (e.g., student, staff, and/or faculty) and association with organization codes (i.e., departments)
+ 2. Based on classification information and primary organization association, it updates Grouper membership

+The Grouper memberships are as follow:
- 1. The allowed user quota for upload is set by membership in a Grouper `figshare:quota:<value>` group.
+ 1. The allowed user quota for upload is set by Grouper `figshare:quota:<value>` group.
- 2. Their association in "research themes/portals" is set by membership in a Grouper `figshare:portal:<portal>` group.
+ 2. The "research theme/portal" is set by Grouper `figshare:portal:<value>`
+    group.

 For the latter, these portals and their association with University organization code(s) are defined within this